cmsua/cms-cluster-docs/docs/slurm.md

 # HPC with Slurm

+## Deprecated

+Slurm access is deprecated.
+If there are files in your `/home/`, `/bighome`, or `/scratch` directories, please reach out to an administrator for access.

 ## Login

 Simply having an account with HPC permissions is not sufficient to login to the cluster.
 To do so, please request access via a system administrator.